Our customers come from many walks of life.

 - filling out and returning any customer survey forms we may send to them.

-If customers want to make a suggestion on how we could improve our service or for general queries they can e-mail our Quality Customer Service Office.
-The address is email@example.com.
+If you want to make a suggestion on how we could improve our service or for general queries you can email our Quality Customer Service Office at firstname.lastname@example.org.

 Quality Customer Service Officer